 FSL programs are for all students in English-language boards, including students with special needs and English language learners.
 Directions for planning the delivery of curriculum to students with special education needs are included in all curriculum policy documents, including those for FSL.

-The three FSL programs provide students with different levels of intensity in developing their French language knowledge and skills.
-The programs also help students develop an appreciation of the language and French culture in Canada and the world.
+Student's proficiency in French increases based on the amount of time and the level of intensity of instruction in French.
+The three FSL programs help students develop an appreciation of the language and French culture in Canada and the world.

 School boards have the option of offering Extended French and French Immersion programs based on local demands and resources.
 Decisions to establish these programs and their structure (e.g. point of entry), are made by the local school board.
 Students in these programs are not in the Core French program.